Who is Who and the PCC (Parochial Parish Council )

 PCC Secretary geraldine@swaychurch.com

-• Janet Kirk - Pastoral
+• Sandra Clarke - Pastoral

 • Taiwo Ogunjimi – Worship BCM and Bishop's Permission to Preach